Former State District Judge Ken Anderson (Texas Tribune photo by Justin Dehn)

 In April, a special court of inquiry determined that Anderson intentionally concealed evidence favorable to Morton's defense.

-Anderson is charged with criminal contempt and tampering with evidence charges.
+Anderson was charged with criminal contempt and tampering with evidence charges.

 In March in San Angelo, a jury found Mark Alan Norwood, 58, guilty of capital murder in the beating death of Christine Morton, who was killed as she lay in bed in the home she and her husband shared in Williamson County.